 Well defined objective

-First, having a single and a well-defined objective survey helps achieve this goal.
-Surveys are made purposely to aid in information gathering, and clear objectives assist in identifying the type of feedback required to be it from the customers, employees or the donors.
+First, having a single and well-defined objective survey helps achieve this goal.
+Surveys are made purposely to aid in information gathering, and clear objectives assist in identifying the type of feedback required be it from the customers, employees, or donors.
 The aim should be narrowed down so that the fundamental questions are formulated to help in getting to the root of the issue.
 Additionally, it is good to take some time in the planning process of the survey and determine what is needed as the end results before developing the questions.

 Keep the survey short